jaythebiggest/Jtask/README.md

 # Jtask
-Jtask is an mobile app helper that's reminds you to get your daily task done.
+Jtask is a mobile app helper that reminds you to get your daily task done.